What constitutes the "Grand Oral"?

 Detailed information on how the executive summary should be submitted – in electronic format only - will be sent to students by e-mail at a later date.

-Prior to this year’s examination session, students must submit their executive summary by Tuesday,12 November 2019 at the latest (before midnight) so that it may be distributed to jury members.
+Prior to this year’s examination session, students must submit their executive summary by Monday, 9 November 2021 at the latest (before midnight) so that it may be distributed to jury members.
 Any summaries received after this date will not be accepted.